Water 101: Soil Surfactants and Wetting Agents

 Too much and they drown, too little and they dry to death.

-Soil surfactants and wetting agents help to keep soil at optimal moisture levels throughout the layers of the soil.
+Soil surfactants and wetting agents help maintain optimal moisture levels throughout the layers of the soil.

 All wetting agents and soil surfactants are NOT the same.
 You either need a wetting agent that will help the soil to hold water or you need a wetting agent that will help the soil to move water.

 Water management is clearly key to plant survival and health, making it the top priority among golf course superintendents, sod growers; farmers; landscapers; athletic field managers, homeowners and others.

 Optimizing water usage and plant health requires a look at the combination of precipitation, irrigation and particularly soil quality and conditions.

 The key question to consider when choosing water management practices is whether you need to move water through the soil or hold the water.

 If you’re experiencing flooding on the surface, you need that water to move!

 If you want to move water fast, there is no quicker product than Penterra!
 It helps to get water moving and penetrating all the levels of the soil.
 Penterra is the fastest-acting wetting agent on the market.